 "Host plants are herbaceous Mallows, including Cheeseweed (Malva), Alkali Mallow (Malvella), and Hollyhock (Alcea); not recorded locally on Velvet Leaf (Abutilon theophrasti).
 The species also uses Urticaceae.
 Several broods, the entire season at any given location."

 Shapiro describes the West Coast Lady as "an earnest and generalist flower visitor.
 In winter often seen on flowers of Rosemary, Escallonia (an evergreen shrub or hedge) and Salpichroa (nightshade family) in gardens."

 Our West Coast Lady soaked up a little sunshine and a little nectar and off she fluttered.

-She's only eight years old, but already she's interested in butterflies.
+She's only 11 years old, but already she's interested in butterflies.

 "Would you like to add some excitement to your garden?" she asked.
 "How about butterflies?
 Butterflies are attracted to specific plants."

 Selah went on to list the steps involved in butterfly gardening, including (1) doing research, (2) choosing host plants (3) choosing nectar plants (4) purchasing plants, (5) planting them and (6) enjoying them.

 Who knows?
 She may turn out to be another butterfly guru like Art Shapiro, distinguished professor of evolution and ecology at UC Davis who has studied butterflies for more than four decades and maintains a website on his research.